iPadOS is a version of iOS 13 that runs on the iPad, with extra features designed specifically for the iPad's larger display.

 Apple has also added new keyboard shortcuts for accessing the Files app and an ability to zip and unzip files.

-Safari on iPad will now automatically load desktop versions of websites, scaled appropriately to the iPad's display and optimized for touch.
-This means iPad users will no longer be forced to load mobile versions of websites in some cases, for a consistent computer-like Safari usage experience.
+Safari on iPad now automatically loads desktop versions of websites, scaled appropriately to the iPad's display and optimized for touch.
+This means iPad users are no longer forced to load mobile versions of websites in some cases, for a consistent computer-like Safari usage experience.

 The new Safari experience works with web apps like Google Docs, Squarespace, and WordPress, so you can do everything you can normally do on a Mac on your iPad.

 Safari also features 30 new keyboard shortcuts, improvements to tab management, and a new download manager so you can see just what you've downloaded.
 When using Safari in Split View, you'll now see the full Safari toolbar.

 To scroll through long documents and web pages, you can now grab the scroll bar and drag it downwards or upwards, which is quicker than simple swiping.
 Selecting text can now be done by dragging your finger over it.

 You can select a word with a double tap, an entire sentence with a triple tap, or a whole paragraph with a quadruple tap.

 Double tapping quickly selects elements like phone numbers, email addresses, and addresses, and you can now pick up the cursor and move it to where you need it with a simple drag, a gesture that's quicker than the prior iOS 12 cursor movement.